 Navigating Health Insurance: Getting Cover for Pre-existing Medical Conditions

-Some exclusions can be lifted after a certain period if the insured remains symptom and treatment free.
+Some exclusions can be lifted after a certain period if the insured remains symptom-free and treatment-free.
 The review time depends on the severity of the medical issue.
 For instance, a minor back strain might only require a 12-month symptom-free period for review.
-At the same time, a past breast cancer diagnosis resulting in an exclusion may never be eligible for review.
+At the same time, a past breast cancer diagnosis resulting in an exclusion may render one ineligible for review.

 Fortunately, there are two insurers offering coverage for existing or past health issues: